 So…there are a few different things I want to explain to help you narrow down your search, and to make the process of searching a little easier for you.

-Some groups of letters can refer to the therapist’s education.
-For example, “PsyD” and “PhD” are clinicians with a doctoral degree.
-Any group of letters starting with an “M” indicates a masters level clinician, or masters degree.
-Anything starting with an “L” indicates which kind of license they hold.
 In the U.S., counselors, therapists, psychologists, and social workers all have to be licensed by their state licensing board in order to legally practice therapy.
 This is also important to understand if you are interested in finding someone to work with virtually.
-Even if you are always going to be meeting through video sessions, your therapist must be licensed in the state where you reside.
-Depending which state you are in, there are different names for a clinician who is basically in their residency.
-These clinicians have a provisional license, so they still have to work under the supervision of another more experienced clinician.
-Once they accrue enough hours, they receive a license to practice independently.
+It doesn’t matter if you are always going to be meeting through video sessions.
+Your therapist still must be licensed in the state where you reside.

 Does it matter if one therapist has a specific credential but another doesn’t?
 Maybe, maybe not.